chelseadoeleman/frontend-data/docs/processlog.md

 ### Day 3 | 14 October 2018

+In the morning we had a very educating presentation from the Correspondent.
+I absolutely loved this!
+After that it was back to coding and trying to get the data.
+Around midday I finally managed!
+I also worked on my concept, because I got to discuss my concept with some classmates and Titus.
+The feedback was very insightful, but I had a lot of changes to make.
+So my research continued.
+In the end I ended up with imdb, for one it contains so much information about so many movies on the internet and secondly their data was publicly accessable.
+And it's TSV!
+Something we got a lot of examples from in everyone's explanation.

+One downside though.
+I have to connect multiple files to one another to get the specific data, because they broke it up in chunks to perserve file size.
+However these files still add up to 2GB combined.
+That is a lot of memory I have to work with.
+But this was a thing for tommorrow.

 ### Day 4 | 15 November 2018

+I kinda screwed up badly in the morning, because I commited these large files to github and afterwards added them in my gitignore.
+Ofcourse I wasn't able to push my commits anymore, because I had reached the repository's upload limit.
+After some help from Titus I was able to uncommit these changes and continue linking the files togheter.
+I had to up my node working memory to 8GB, because it normally works with 1GB.
+However node wasn't able to resolve those large files.
+And I had to test my code so I resolved to using the following command. ```node --max-old-space-size=8192 dataGenerator.js ``` This kinda freaked me out, because I had never done this before.
+Of course that wasn't my only problem sometimes the editor crashed while looking through the files.
+All in all it wasn't very pleasant to work with.
+Around two o'clock I decided to sharpen my concept so I could present this later that day to my fellow classmates.
+By the end of the day my files still weren't connected to eachother.
+What a waste...

+Also my idea might be a little bit to complicated to realise for me.
+However I still really want to try, because it might be really sick!
+At least by my standards.
+I also decided not to look at the average rating anymore, because then all the lines might be crossing one another at the same point, which makes the data unreadable.
+So I decided to look up 10 most anticpated movies per year.
+And to visualize those still as a scatter plot.

 ### Day 5 | 16 November 2018

+Thanks to Maikel I was finally able to get the right data.
+I tested this with smaller file sizes, so node could easily resolves those.
+In the end I connected the right nameId to the name of the producer of a movie and the title Id to the title of the movie to get that specific rating.
+I also had to make a decision about the data, because it took me so much time I conjured a static datafile